 That system scope is why the terminal workflow uses sudo.
 A bare flatpak install flathub org.photoqt.PhotoQt can fail with Flatpak system operation Deploy not allowed for user even though Flathub is already configured.

-sudo flatpak install flathub org.photoqt.PhotoQt -y
+sudo flatpak install -y flathub org.photoqt.PhotoQt

 The -y flag accepts Flatpak’s confirmation prompt automatically.
 Use flatpak info for verification because it works cleanly in headless shells.
+The Flathub build currently uses the KDE runtime and host filesystem access so PhotoQt can browse normal image folders; choose the APT or PPA package instead if you prefer a non-Flatpak desktop package.

 flatpak info org.photoqt.PhotoQt